CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 > • Copy the code that you used to create the temperature plot, then change the code so that it extracts the precipitation. <br />
 > • Build this plot using the transect you have used in the practical. <br />
 > • Make the figure complete by adding a title and labels for the axis. <br />
-> • Indicate the coast range, willamette valley and western cascades on this precipitation profile based on information from the paper you read for this class. <br />
+> • Indicate the Coast Ranges, Willamette Valley and Western Cascades on this precipitation profile based on information from the paper you read for this class. <br />
 > • Upload the final plot to the quiz. <br />

 <br />